NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 | Red Light emitting diode	 | 160-1178-1-ND        |  Orientation is key <br/> Use the package generator for the LED                       |
 | N-Channel MOSFET               | SI2302CDS-T1-E3CT-ND |  Pay close attention to the pads <br/> Use the package generator with a custom footprint for the MOSFET (or build by hand)         |
 | LSM9DS1TR 9-Axis IMU           | 497-14946-1-ND       |  Read the datasheet _and_ tech note <br/> You are welcome to try using the package generator or do it by hand     |

+**JGARZA:  There are a couple tech notes about soldering and PCB layout for the IMU.
+I assume there are either new ones or the old ones still apply.
+I think they are referenced in the datasheet.
+The pdfs go in https://github.com/NVSL/QuadClass-Resources/tree/master/Datasheets.
+Remove the out-of-date Pdfs and add the new ones.
+Make sure their names are descriptive.

 You can find information about the part by typing the Digikey part number into google.
 There will be a link to the datasheet.